 Yang Yinliu, 1950

-Having mentioned Yang Yinliu’s groundbreaking work on the Zhihua temple, he too richly deserves a tribute.
+Since I mentioned Yang Yinliu’s groundbreaking work on the Zhihua temple, he too richly deserves a tribute.
 Indeed, since soundscape is such a basic aspect of Chinese culture, his work should form a basic training for us all.

 Brought up in the final years of the Qing dynasty in the milieu of the Daoist instrumental music and the refined Kunqu vocal dramas of the Wuxi area near Shanghai, Yang was a fine exponent of qin zither, pipa and sanxian plucked lutes, and the ethereal falsetto singing of Kunqu (I haven’t yet found my copy of the precious recording from the 1920s found recently in Berlin).
 He learned instruments from Daoist priests (including Abing) from the age of six, joining the elite Tianyun she society.

 In Wuxi, under the tuition of the American missionary Louise Strong Hammond, he studied English and Western music theory.
 He also became an active Christian.
 He went on to gain a cosmopolitan education in Shanghai, attending St John’s University from 1923.
-After returning to Wuxi in 1926, he was married in 1928.
-He became a professor at Yanching University in Beijing in 1936.
-He was offered a job in the USA heading a Chinese music institute there, but commented, “I can do nothing if I leave Chinese soil, where Chinese music lives.”
+After returning to Wuxi in 1926, he was married in 1928, becoming a professor at Yenching University in Beijing in 1936.
+Offered a job in the USA heading a Chinese music institute there, he commented, “I can do nothing if I leave Chinese soil, where Chinese music lives.”

 After the Japanese occupation in 1937, and through the troubled 1940s, not inclined to join the Communist base area in Yan’an, Yang moved from Nanjing to posts in Kunming and Chongqing, always continuing his research.